-Issues Related to Commencing Plaintiffs’ Wrongful Death Cases in California
+Issues Related to Wrongful Death Damages in California

 The decedent’s surviving spouse, children, dependent stepchildren (and dependent minors residing in the household for at least six months), and dependent parents can always state a claim for wrongful death.
 Code Civ.
 Proc. § 377.60 permits recovery for these categories of relationship in all circumstances, notwithstanding any intestacy laws.
 If there are none of these heirs, the law of intestate succession governs.
 Code Civ.
 Proc. § 377.60(a); and Probate Code § 6402.